Jake Paul vs Mike Tyson

 So why would anyone take it remotely seriously?
 They are friends and business partners.
 Their “fight” will be nothing more than a public workout between two gym buddies wearing 14- or 16-oz pillows-for-gloves.
 There will be no more jeopardy than you will see if you go down to your local Virgin Active boxercise class.

-No matter how many times we are shown archive footage of Tyson hitting the pads for 3 seconds and edited together into a montage that makes him look like the baddest man on the planet again, and no matter how many promotional clips we are fed showing that these two are now the darkest of enemies, it doesn't change the fact that this is a cash-grab...
-I am absolutely fine with that.
+No matter how many times we are shown archive footage of Tyson hitting the pads for 3 seconds and edited together into a montage that makes him look like the baddest man on the planet again, and no matter how many promotional clips we are fed showing that these two are now the darkest of enemies with various phoney motives, it doesn't change the fact that this is a cash-grab... and I am absolutely fine with that.

 Tyson isn’t stupid and Paul isn’t going to risk seriously hurting a 58-year-old.
 Period.